Miotragocerus

 Miotragocerus is an extinct genus of bovine bovid native to Eurasia during the latter part of the Miocene epoch, from around 13 to 6 million years ago, spanning from Europe to China.

 Taxonomy

 The placement of Miotragocerus is disputed.
 Some studies have considered it a member of the living antelope tribe Boselaphini, with others have placed it in the extinct tribe Tragoportacini.
 A 2021 phylogenetic analysis considered it to be a basal member of the tribe Bovini, and the closest known relative to the possibly extinct saola (Pseudoryx).

 Description

 M. gluten possessed teeth that were brachydont to sub-hypsodont in their morphology.

 Ecology

 The dental mesowear of Miotragocerus gluten from Chabbar Syedan in Pakistan evidences that the species was a browsing herbivore that potentially occasionally engaged in mixed feeding.
 Dental microwear of Miotragocerus gaudryi from the Late Miocene of Bulgaria suggests that it was a folivorous browser.
+Another dental microwear study examining Miotragocerus sp. from the site of Rudabánya in Hungary also recovers it as a browser.